Mithlesh-16/Learning_Mgmt_System/README.md

 └── updatedAt
 ```

-Lectures are embedded inside the course document.
+Lectures are currently stored as part of the course document.

 ---